uiuc-kang-lab/tailwiz/README.md

     columns=['text', 'label'],
 )

-# Create a pandas DataFrame of text to be labeled.
-Notice that this
+# Create a pandas DataFrame of text to be classified by tailwiz.
-# DataFrame does not have a 'label' column.
-The labels here will be
+# Notice that this DataFrame does not have a 'label' column.
-# created by tailwiz.
+# The labels here will be created by tailwiz.
-text_to_label = pd.DataFrame(
+text = pd.DataFrame(
     ['Have a great day', 'I hate you'], columns=['text'],
 )

-# Classify text_to_label using prelabeled_text as reference data.
+# Classify text using labeled_examples as reference data.
 results = tailwiz.classify(
-    text_to_label=text_to_label,
+    text,
-    prelabeled_text=prelabeled_text,
+    labeled_examples=labeled_examples,
 )

-# Note how the results are a copy of text_to_label with a new column
+# Note how the results are a copy of text with a new column
 # populated with AI-generated labels.
 print(results)
 ```